Child Responsive Program in Australian Parenting Cases

 When does the Child Responsive Program apply?

-The Child Responsive Program is used for parenting cases in the Family Court of Australia.
+The Child Responsive Program is used for parenting cases in the Federal Circuit and Family Court of Australia (FCFCA).

 The initial procedural hearing occurs early in the parenting case process and allows the Registrar to assess the case and make orders about how the case should be conducted.

 For matters in the Federal Circuit Court, parties may be ordered to attend a Child Inclusive Conference or a Child Dispute Conference.
 These are different to the Child Responsive Program, which only runs in the Family Court.

 Under section 11F of the Family Law Act 1975 (Cth) the court can order the parties to attend family consultant appointments as part of the Child Responsive Program.